DNC schedule: When Kamala Harris, Tim Walz, Michelle Obama and more will speak

 “He will certainly speak at the DNC convention, and I think there’ll be a lot of excitement.
 I think folks are going to be, again, excited to see the President next week,” White House Press Secretary Karine Jean-Pierre said.

 Biden is expected to take to the stage to headline the opening night.
-Jill Biden will also speak on Monday night.
+Jill Biden will also speak on Monday night as will the Bidens’ daughter Ashley Biden.

 Hillary and Bill Clinton